erizov/Professor/semester_12/lecture_79_quantum_algorithms_advanced/quantum_machine_learning/README.md

 ## Often Used Together With

-Quantum Machine Learning is commonly used in combination with:
+Quantum Computational intelligence is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques